Can You Fight an Eminent Domain Action in Texas?

 Before filing a condemnation lawsuit, the government must present you with a bona fide written offer to purchase your property.
 A certified appraisal of the land’s value should follow, along with a final proposal that is higher than the appraised value of your property.
 The government will initiate formal condemnation proceedings if an agreement cannot be reached.

 Often a private company will act fraudulently, under the color of government authorization, and present an offer with the underlying threat of condemnation to acquire your property.
-Retaining the services of our experienced Texas eminent domain attorneys could help you avoid selling your property when you were not required to do so.
+Retaining the services of our experienced Texas and Dallas eminent domain attorneys could help you avoid selling your property when you were not required to do so.
 Additionally, if the private company did have the authority to condemn your property, we would work to ensure you received your just compensation.